McKinsey Solve Game: 13 Tips to Ace this Test

 • Play the game on one device with another device open to do some quick calculations.

-• Develop and follow a structured process, creating your food chain from the top down (starting with the apex predator) or the bottom up (starting from plants/fungi/coral).
+• Take time at the beginning to develop and follow a structured process, creating your food chain from the top down (starting with the apex predator) or the bottom up (starting from plants/fungi/coral).
+If you are able to build tables and do calculations for each species in Excel rather than doing the math by hand, this could save you time.

-• Choose producers (plants/fungi/coral) with high calories provided and which are eaten by many animal species.
+• Be hypothesis-driven: choose producers (plants/fungi/coral) with high calories provided and which are eaten by many animal species.
 Choose small animals/herbivores with low calories needed and high calories provided, when possible.

 • Narrow your choice of species down from 20 to 10-12, then run the math to ensure your ecosystem is in balance.

-To win: Shift through large amounts of data quickly.
-Do basic calculations to make sure the ecosystem is in balance.
+To win: Identify relevant and irrelevant data quickly.
+Set up a table and do basic calculations in Excel to make sure the ecosystem is in balance.

 Photo credit: McKinsey & Company